 SMP was present in Q3 engine to increase performance for multi-processors machines.
 Those still exist but are rarely seen.

 I would like to ask what about multi-cores support?
 It will be a lot of work, I am aware of that, but such a feature will provide much better FPS for most ET players in my opinion.

-#3 Updated by Radegast about 7 years ago
+#3 Updated by Radegast over 7 years ago

 TheDushan implemented multicore support in OpenWolf and I vaguely remember he gave me a patch for ET:L (and now his repository is public).
 I didn’t do anything about it because 1) I don’t understand this stuff and 2) This is a huge thing that would likely results in a few bugs which we don’t need right now.
 However, we can create a ticket for version version:2.80

-#4 Updated by IR4T4 about 7 years ago
+#4 Updated by IR4T4 over 7 years ago

 - Subject changed from Fix SMP support to Fix SMP support and exclude smp code by precompiler macro

 Dragon, as far as I know the OS (running a multi core) already deals with this - see processor affinity.

 Radegast, I did change the title of ticket and did open it again: